cbasix/cyOS/README.md

 - Simple Shell (with buggy scrolling ;)
 - Some test commands
 - Get memory map from BIOS
+- Garbage collection (manually triggable)
+- Simple Garbage collection statistics
+- Virtio net driver
+- Ethernet / ARP / IPv4

 And some more small stuff.

+# Planned
+- UDP
+- DHCP Client & Server
+- DNS Client & Server

 # An OS in Java?
-It is comiled using the SJC Java to native compiler, which can be found here: http://www.fam-frenz.de/stefan/compiler.html
+It is compiled using the SJC Java to native compiler, which can be found here: http://www.fam-frenz.de/stefan/compiler.html